DragonSenses/Curiosity/Rust/ch-11/ch11-03-test-organization.md

 ### Importance of Both Test Types

 Writing both kinds of tests is crucial to ensure that the pieces of your library are doing what you expect them to, both separately and together.

+## Unit Tests

+### Purpose

+The purpose of unit tests is to test each unit of code in isolation from the rest of the code to quickly pinpoint where code is and isn’t working as expected.
+You’ll put unit tests in the *src* directory in each file with the code that they’re testing.
+The convention is to create a module named `tests` in each file to contain the test functions and to annotate the module with `cfg(test)`.